)>

 Methods

-You can create an alert instance with the alert constructor, for example:
+You can create an alert instance using the alert constructor, for example:

 const cAlert = new coreui.Alert('#myAlert')

-This makes an alert listen for click events on descendant elements which have the data-coreui-dismiss="alert" attribute.
+This sets up an alert to listen for click events on descendant elements that have the data-coreui-dismiss="alert" attribute.
 (Not necessary when using the data-api’s auto-initialization.)

 Method Description

 close Closes an alert by removing it from the DOM.
-If the .fade and .show classes are present on the element, the alert will fade out before it is removed.
+If the .fade and .show classes are present on the element, the alert will fade out before being removed.

-dispose Destroys an element’s alert.
-(Removes stored data on the DOM element)
+dispose Destroys an element’s alert and removes any stored data associated with the DOM element.

-getInstance Static method which allows you to get the alert instance associated to a DOM element.
+getInstance A static method that allows you to retrieve the alert instance linked to a DOM element.
 For example: coreui.Alert.getInstance(alert).

-getOrCreateInstance Static method which returns an alert instance associated to a DOM element or create a new one in case it wasn’t initialized.
-You can use it like this: coreui.Alert.getOrCreateInstance(element).
+getOrCreateInstance A static method that returns the alert instance associated with a DOM element or creates a new one if it hasn’t been initialized.
+You can use it as follows: coreui.Alert.getOrCreateInstance(element).

 Basic usage: